rodrigueg/rodrigueg.github.io/content/research.md

 Since the thesis is in the field of Computer Science, it makes possible to adapt the modeling to other epidemiological phenomena but also anthropogenic phenomena.

-This thesis is under supervision of Pr.
-Nazha Selmaoui-Folcher, Full Professor in Computer Science at the University of New Caledonia and Pr.
-Philippe Fournier-Viger, Distinguished Professor in Computer Science at the Shenzhen University (China).
+This thesis is under supervision of <a href="https://isea.unc.nc/membres/selmaoui-folcher/" target="_blank">Pr.
+Nazha Selmaoui-Folcher</a>, Full Professor in Computer Science at the University of New Caledonia and <a href="https://www.philippe-fournier-viger.com" target="_blank">Pr.
+Philippe Fournier-Viger</a>, Distinguished Professor in Computer Science at the Shenzhen University (China).

-During this thesis, Rodrigue is giving classes to Bachelor student.
+During this thesis, Rodrigue is giving classes to Bachelor students.
 His main courses involve Advanced programming in Python, Graph Theory and Database management.

 </span>